verilator/verilator/docs/guide/exe_verilator.rst

    model has a time resolution that is always compatible with the time precision of the upper instantiating module.

+   Designs compiled using this option cannot use :vlopt:`--timing` with delays.

    See also :vlopt:`--protect-lib`.

 .. option:: +libext+<ext>[+<ext>][...]